dillonHe/EasyEDA-Documents/Tutorial/new.md

-# New Sandbox Version.
+# New  Version V2.x.x.
+ **NOTE: Please check the About dialog, the Version should be V2.3.x, and the built date should be later than 01/22/2015, if your version is V1.x.x, please close EasyEDA and open the editor again. **

-The new sandbox version is V2.1.1.
+The new version is V2.x.x.
 EasyEDA has lots of new features in the version.
-Try it via [http://sandbox.easyeda.com/editor](http://sandbox.easyeda.com/editor).
+Try it via [http://easyeda.com/editor](http://easyeda.com/editor).

-**Warn:Sandbox version is newer than released version http://easyeda.com/editor, it can open your old files, but http://easyeda.com/editor can not open the files which are created by sandbox version before we release it a few weeks later.**

 ![](./images/V2.1.1.png)
 ## Open File Format